BigglesZX/sysprep.sh/README.md

 # bash <(curl -o - https://raw.githubusercontent.com/biggleszx/sysprep.sh/master/sysprep.sh)
 ```

-If you want to use the legacy version for Ubuntu 18.04, it's this:
+If you want to use the legacy version (which is no longer maintained) for Ubuntu 18.04, it's this:

 ```
 # bash <(curl -o - https://raw.githubusercontent.com/BigglesZX/sysprep.sh/ubuntu18/sysprep.sh)
 ```

+## nginx SSL configuration

+As of June 2022 the script generates a self-signed SSL certificate (prompting for the necessary details) and modifies the nginx configuration for the `default` virtual host to accept HTTPS requests, since without this any HTTPS request will be passed to the first virtual host that includes an SSL `server` block in its configuration.
+This change introduces some [snippets](https://github.com/BigglesZX/sysprep.sh/tree/master/snippets) that are copied from the repository to the server via `curl`.
+Per the warning above, you should inspect the contents of these snippets before running the script and ensure you're happy with the contents.
+The snippets and cert generation commands were sourced from a DigitalOcean [tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-18-04) on the subject.

 ## SSH root access